Mosho967/moshoflo-trade-dashboard/README.md

 # Moshoflo – Real-Time Trade Dashboard

-**Moshoflo** is a real-time financial trade monitoring and classification platform built with FastAPI, WebSockets, and React.
-It simulates the infrastructure required for streaming and visualizing financial trades in real time — complete with ML-driven risk scoring and live filtering.
+Moshoflo is a dashboard built with FastAPI, WebSockets, and React.
+It demonstrates trade streaming, visualization, and simple risk scoring using a lightweight PyTorch model trained on synthetic data.
+The project showcases real-time API integration, WebSocket handling, and CI pipelines with GitHub Actions.

 ---

 ## Demo

-Visuals of the live dashboard in action:
+Visuals of the live dashboard:

 ### All Trades View
 ![All Trades](demo/demo-overview-1.png)